How to Grow a Tea Garden and Brew its Tea

 Growing Tea in Containers

-If you’re planting in pots, make sure they have drainage holes or stones at the base and, if they’re outdoors, Needleman advises moving the herbs to sunny windowsills during colder months.
+If you're planting in pots, ensure they have drainage holes or stones at the base.
+If they're outdoors, Needleman advises moving the herbs to sunny windowsills during colder months.

 Create a Pleasing Tea Garden